worldpwn/tsc-declaration-alias-issue/README.md

 }
 ```

-If this doesn't work you try to add ts-transform-paths as a getCustomTransformers for the Webpack.
+If this doesn't work four you try to add ts-transform-paths as a getCustomTransformers for the Webpack.

 ``` JavaScript
 const path = require('path');